What Can I Put on My Toddler’s Diaper Rash?

 Diaper rash creams typically contain a combination of ingredients that work together to soothe and protect your toddler’s skin.
 Look for creams that contain:

-• Zinc oxide: a key ingredient that forms a protective barrier on the skin, preventing further irritation and promoting healing.
+• Zinc oxide is a key ingredient that forms a protective barrier on the skin, preventing further irritation and promoting healing.

-• Petrolatum: a moisturizing agent that helps to keep the skin hydrated and prevent dryness.
+• Petrolatum is a moisturizing agent that helps to keep the skin hydrated and prevent dryness.

 The Ingredients to Avoid